pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 an existing secret in another namespace referenced in the `secretRef` within `additional_sources`.
 For more information, see [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).

-### Create the Git authentication secret in tap-namespace-provisioning namespace
+### Create the Git authentication secret in `tap-namespace-provisioning` namespace

 The Git authentication secrets support the following keys: `ssh-privatekey`, `ssh-knownhosts`, `username`, and `password`.
 If `ssh-knownhosts` is not specified, Git does not perform strict host checking.

 >**Important** In air-gapped environments or other scenarios where external services are secured by a Custom CA certificate, configure kapp-controller with the CA certificate data to prevent X.509 certificate errors.
-For detailed instructions, see [Deploy onto Cluster](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.url_version }}/cluster-essentials/deploy.html#deploy-onto-cluster-5) in the Cluster Essentials for VMware Tanzu documentation.
+For more information, see [Deploy onto Cluster](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.url_version }}/cluster-essentials/deploy.html#deploy-onto-cluster-5) in the Cluster Essentials for VMware Tanzu documentation.

 1. Create the Git secret: